 Is there a lot of background noise?

-No, there aren’t a lot of background noises.
-The turntable provides a good sound quality overall without any interference from behind.
+No, there are not a lot of background noises.
+The turntable provides a clear sound quality overall without any interference from behind.

 Are the speakers good quality?

 Yes, the speakers are pretty good and provide intense sound and volume range.